gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 This story adds support for cross-compilation.
 Add the concept of an operating system to the platform.

 - Add `OperatingSystem` and simple type extending Named
 - Add `Platform.operatingSystem` property.
-Should default to current operating system.
+Should default to the operating system of the build machine.
 - Add `ToolChain.targetPlatform` add to the set of supported target platforms for a tool chain.

 ### User visible changes